 - Now, reduce the screen size.
 If it was 100%, take it down to 97% and test if these settings work.
 You can also increase the size if it was very low earlier.

 - Tinker around the number before moving on to the next solution if this doesn’t work.

-If none of the above methods work, you can try hard-resetting the Switch console and see if this does the trick.
-It might be so that your Switch has internal glitches or some of its modules are in an error state which they are unable to get out of.
+If none of the above methods work, you can try hard resetting the Switch console and see if this does the trick.
+It might be so that your Switch has internal glitches or some of its modules are in an error state that they are unable to get out of.
 When we factory reset the console, all the settings inside the console will be erased.
 You will have to log into the console again as well with your ID and re-download the games.